-- New freshmen and undergraduate transfer students for fall 2022 see their "To Do" list within the Bearcat Portal.
+- Beginning with fall 2022, new undergraduate students can see their "To Do" list within the Bearcat Portal.

-- Any student can access their financial aid "To Do" items using Catalyst.
+- All students can access their financial aid "To Do" items using Catalyst.

 Students cannot benefit from non-scholarship aid until the verification process is complete.
 Any delay can cause the loss of eligibility for limited aid sources.
 Failure to complete verification prior to your last day of enrollment can result in total loss of aid eligibility.

 NOTE: Any federal, state, or institutional grants, work-study, or loans offered in awards prior to completing verification are subject to change based on verification.
 Determination of your award will be reviewed once all verification and other requirements are completed.

 Do not delay in completing verification.
 Aid cannot be released until it is completed.
 University bills can be assessed late payment fees even if you are in the process of completing verification.

 2023-24 Aid Applicants: All elements of verification for 2023-24 must be completed by selected students as directed within the Financial Aid Portal.

 2022-23 Aid Applicants: On May 18, 2022, the Department of Education waived income verification for most students who had not completed it yet for the 2022-23 academic year.
 Students who had previously been informed they needed to supply tax information may no longer need to due to the waiver.
 At the same time, students who had submitted some parts of verification or where questions exist on the FAFSA still needed to be reviewed and may need to supply additional documents to ensure there was no conflicting information with their aid record prior to receiving 2022-23 aid.